Frequently Asked Questions

 Some are quick to point out that a lot of beer may be purchased for that amount of money.
 That is very true but that is not what this is about.
 Brewing for us is a hobby and a passion, not a means to save money.
 We enjoy the art and craft of making beer and being able to call it our own.
 We received an email recently from a fellow brewer that we think sums it up nicely.
 He wrote: "Your build is a prime example of the direction home brewing is going and definitely invites people to take a more serious interest in our hobby and craft."

 We've never run into any issues or problems with our Electric Brewery setup.
-We've never had a stuck sparge, missed a target gravity, had over/under temperature issues or had clogged valves or pump priming issues.
+We've never had a stuck sparge, missed a target gravity, had over / under temperature issues or had clogged valves or pump priming issues.
 Our setup just works.
 This allows us to focus our attention on recipe creation instead of worrying if the equipment will work correctly.
 Because of this, we really look forward to the days when we brew.
 Isn't a hobby supposed to be enjoyable, after all?

 Where can I buy your Electric Brewery products?

 Our Electric Brewery products are only available through our online shop.
 We do not build products for other sellers, nor do we assist in the design, development, or support of products for other sellers.
 Keep in mind that we give away information for free so many have started building and selling products regardless of their past experience in brewing or electrical work.
 Many companies have come and gone since we first published our electric brewery build instructions in 2009.
+We support our products and customers for life.

 Our Electric Brewery Control Panel kits include only quality parts made to last.
 Every last part you need to build your own is included.